 Traveling as Long as You Can

 Money is always limited, as well as your day-off?
 If you are a good problem-solver, try to stay at the place as long as possible.
-The longer your stay, the more connection and network with the locals that you can make.
-Who know, you may even make many new friends after the trip.
+The longer your stay, the more connection, and network with the locals that you can make.
+Who knows, you may even make many new friends after the trip.
 Moreover, you could deeply learn the culture of people at the destination.

 Don’t Imitate Exactly Anyone’s Travel Plan

-Reading other people itinerary is effective and convenient as it could help you planning the trip easier and more economical.
-Nevertheless, if you rely too much on others’ travel plans such as where to eat, stay, visit, or even what to do, it will make your trip less meaningful and value.
+Reading other people itinerary is effective and convenient as it could help you plan the trip easier and more economical.
+Nevertheless, if you rely too much on others’ travel plans such as where to eat, stay, visit, or even what to do, it will make your trip less meaningful and valuable.

-Your trip would be more value and impressive if you explored everything yourself.
-Even I’m a travel blogger, and I share a lot of info on my blog to support every travelers, I would suggest you to do research about the place you intend to visit, including its special cuisine, or the transportation, etc. I’m sure your trip would be more excited.
-And by this way traveling makes you smarter, too.
+Your trip would be more valuable and impressive if you explored everything yourself.
+Even I’m a travel blogger, and I share a lot of info on my blog to support every traveler, I would suggest you do research about the place you intend to visit, including its special cuisine, or the transportation, etc. I’m sure your trip would be more exciting.
+And in this way traveling makes you smarter, too.

-Although I said that driving car or riding motorbike is one of the best experiences, you should spend more time walking and enjoy things.
-I believe interacting with the nature would bring to you a lot of new lessons in your life.
+Although I said that driving a car or riding a motorbike is one of the best experiences, you should spend more time walking and enjoy things.
+I believe interacting with nature would bring you a lot of new lessons in your life.

 By saying walking more, I would like to relate it to trekking, or hiking more.
 All of those activities force us to use our legs to walk and our hands to feel the surrounded objects.
 As a result, we have more chances to expand our knowledge of everything we touch and feel.